doctest/doctest/doc/markdown/features.md

 - offers a way to remove **everything** testing-related from the binary with the [**```DOCTEST_CONFIG_DISABLE```**](configuration.md) macro
 - tests are registered automatically - no need to add them to a collection manually
 - supports [**subcases**](testcases.md#subcases) for easy setup/teardown of tests (also supports the retro [**test fixtures**](testcases.md#test-fixtures) with classes)
+- output from all compilers on all platforms is the same - byte by byte
 - supports [**BDD style**](testcases.md#bdd-style) tests
 - only one core [**assertion macro**](assertions.md) for comparisons - standard C++ operators are used for the comparison (less than, equal, greater than...) - yet the full expression is decomposed and left and right values of the expression are logged
 - assertion macros for [**exceptions**](assertions.md) - if something should or shouldn't throw